 Archer is an unusual given name for males but a very prominent surname for all people (#958 out of 150436, Top 1%).
 (2000 U.S. Census)

-Presented below is the baby name popularity of Archer for boys.
+Presented below is the baby name history of Archer for boys.
 Archer reached its top position of #303 in the U.S. in 2014.
 (2014 Birth Statistics)

 Archibald is the only other prominent varying form of Archer (#303 a year ago) rated in the Top 1000.
-Adoption of these boy names reached its apex during the years 1880-1889 (usage of 0.4405%) and is somewhat lower today (usage 0.3485%, ▼20.9%), with the version Archibald becoming less fashionable.
-Archer (#303) is the most contemporarily stylish name for newborns here, with this name enjoying a rebound in usage.
-Below is a graphed analysis of the popularity of the boy name Archer and corresponding names.
-(2014 Birth Statistics)
+Adoption of these relations of Archer was common during the years 1880-1889 (average #559) and is almost as widespread today (#651, ▼21%), but with the version Archibald falling out of fashion.
+Archer is the most contemporarily stylish name for newborns here, with this name enjoying a rebound in usage.